-The land in question is deemed surplus to highway requirements as the verge here is unusually wide compared with the remainder of the northern side of the road meaning future uses of the land are compromised.
+The land in question is deemed surplus to highway requirements as the verge in question forms part of the original route of the road and is no longer used by any highway users.
 On completion of a successful application the County Council would be relinquished from any future maintenance liability for the land in question.